drbean/edit/jeffreykuo/Send_thermal_pad.md

 with other ceramic-based fillers, making them a suitable filler for thermal dissipation materials.^10-12^

-Some researches were conducted to investigate the performance of silicone rubber/boron nitride composite.
-Kemaloglu et al. ^13^ conducted research to investigate the properties of thermally conductive micro- and nanosize BN reinforced silicone rubber composites.
-The addition of BN to the silicone rubber decreased the tensile strength and the strain at break of the composites regardless of BN types due to poor interfacial interaction, wherein the nanosize filler showed better performance than microsize.
-The hardness of composites with nanosize filler increased higher than microsize.
-The thermal conductivity of micro-size composite showed a higher value than nanosize, probably due to lower aspect ratio in nanosize BN filler.
-Ha et al.^14^ also tried to enhance the thermal conductivity of PDMS with incorporated of BN as thermally conductive filler.
-The thermal conductivity of PDMS composite increased from 0.2219 W m^-1^ K^-1^ to 1.5971 W m^-1^ K^-1^ with the addition of 100 phr of BN filler, led to approximately 700% thermal conductivity enhancement of the composites.
-The tensile strength of composite also increased from 0.418 MPa to 2.827 MPa with an addition of 100 phr of filler but the elongation increased 19% to 37.3 % at 50 phr on addition of 50 phr, after that decreased from 37.3% to 30.0% on addition of 100 phr.
+Research has been conducted to investigate the performance of silicone rubber/boron nitride composites.
+Kemaloglu et al. ^13^ studied the properties of thermally conductive micro- and nanosize BN reinforced silicone rubber composites.
+The addition of BN to the silicone rubber decreased the tensile strength and the strain at break of the composites regardless of BN type due to poor interfacial interaction, while the nanosize filler showed better performance than the microsize.
+The hardness of the composites with the nanosize filler also increased more than with the microsize.
+The thermal conductivity of the microsize composite was higher than the nanosize, probably due to the lower aspect ratio of the nanosize filler.
+Ha et al.^14^ also attempted to enhance the thermal conductivity of PDMS, incorporating BN as a thermally conductive filler.
+The thermal conductivity of the PDMS composite increased from 0.2219 W m^-1^ K^-1^ to 1.5971 W m^-1^ K^-1^ with the addition of 100 phr of BN filler, for an approximately 700% thermal conductivity enhancement.
+The tensile strength of the composite also increased from 0.418 MPa to 2.827 MPa with the addition of 100 phr of filler but the elongation increased 19% to 37.3 % at 50 phr on addition of 50 phr, after that decreased from 37.3% to 30.0% on addition of 100 phr.
 Shi et al.^15^ improved the elongation of